lukaswatts-cloud/digital-property-insights/README.md

 ### **Step 3: Push Your Code from Firebase Studio to GitHub**

-1. Inside your Firebase Studio workspace (from Step 1), find the **Source Control** features.
-This is often represented by a **branching icon (`Y`)** in a toolbar on the left side of the screen.
+1. Inside your open Firebase Studio workspace (from Step 1), find the **"View"** menu in the top menu bar.
+2. From the "View" menu, select **"Source Control"**.
+This will open the source control panel.
-2. Use the Source Control options to connect to the new, empty GitHub repository you created in Step 2.
+3. Use the options in the source control panel to connect to the new, empty GitHub repository you created in Step 2.
-3. Once connected, **commit** all your project files with a message like "Initial commit."
+4. Once connected, **commit** all your project files with a message like "Initial commit."
-4. Finally, **push** the committed files to a new branch named `main`.
+5. Finally, **push** the committed files to a new branch named `main`.
 This action will create the `main` branch in your GitHub repository and upload all your project code.

 ---